Invite friends and family to read the obituary and add memories.

 For over thirty years, Jeraldine dedicated herself to wildlife photography, a field where she truly excelled and found immense joy.
 Her artistry and talent led to the publication of numerous photographs on a national scale, captivating audiences with the raw and stunning imagery of the natural world.
 Her work not only illustrated the splendor of wildlife but also inspired many to appreciate and protect the environment.

 Jeraldine’s life was enriched by her family and friends.
 She is survived by her devoted husband, Henry Harms, who shared in her journey and passions.
-Her loving sons, Stacy and Jamin Levasseur, carry forward her legacy, as do her grandchildren, Riley and Caleb, who brought her much joy.
-She also leaves behind her brother, James Laughlin, and sister, Joyce Reynolds, who remember her with fondness and respect.
+Her loving sons, Stacy and his wife Maria, and their sons, Caleb and Riley of Thornton, NH, and Jamin and his wife Jennifer and their son and daughter of Campton, NH, carry forward her legacy, as do her grandchildren who brought her much joy.
+She also leaves behind her brother, Jim Laughlin of Florida, and her sister, Joyce Reynolds of North Carolina, as well as several nieces and nephews. who remember her with fondness and respect.

-Jeraldine was preceded in death by her parents and her sister, Jacquylne Moser, whose memories remain a part of her enduring spirit.
+Jeraldine was preceded in death by her parents, Normans and Elsie, and her sister, Jackie Moser, whose memories remain a part of her enduring spirit.

 This site is protected by reCAPTCHA and the